getyourguide/db-rocket/README.md

 ## Acknowledgments

 - Thanks Leon Poli for the Logo :)
-- Stephane Leonard for source-code and documentation improvements :)
+- Thanks Stephane Leonard for source-code and documentation improvements :)
+- Thanks Malachi Soord for the CICD setup and README improvements

 Contributions are welcomed!